Sampling recovery in $L_2$ and other norms: Approximation in

-Our goal is to identify properties of classes $F$ that allow for the existence of good linear sampling recovery algorithms for the uniform norm.
-The main assumption here is that there exists a sequence of subspaces $V_n$ that are ``good'' for $L_2$-approximation.
-In addition, the (inverse of the) \emph{Christoffel function}, which is sometimes also called \emph{spectral function}, defined by
+The aim of the present paper is to identify properties of function classes $F$ that allow for the existence of good linear sampling recovery algorithms for approximation in a given seminorm.